Scorpion stings are painful but rarely life-threatening. Young children and older adults are most at risk of serious complications.

 - High blood pressure (hypertension)

-As with other stinging insects, such as bees and wasps, it is possible for people who have previously been stung by scorpions to also have allergic reactions with subsequent stings.
-These subsequent stings are sometimes severe enough to cause a life-threatening condition called anaphylaxis.
+As with other stinging insects, such as bees and wasps, it is possible for people who have previously been stung by scorpions to have allergic reactions with subsequent stings.
+Reactions to these subsequent stings are sometimes severe enough to cause a life-threatening condition called anaphylaxis.
 Signs and symptoms in these cases are similar to those of anaphylaxis caused by bee stings and can include hives, trouble breathing, and nausea and vomiting.

 When to see a doctor